Introduction

 Government Identification

-Most banks and credit unions require a government-issued form of identification when opening a checking account.
+Most banks and credit unions require a government-issued photo ID when opening a checking account.

-Financial institutions must verify a customer’s identity under federal banking regulations.
-This process helps prevent fraud and ensures banks comply with federal financial laws.
+Financial institutions must verify a customer’s identity as part of federal banking regulations.
+This process helps prevent fraud and ensures banks comply with customer identification requirements.

-If you open the account in person, the bank will typically review your identification at the branch.
-If you apply online, you may be asked to upload a photo of your identification during the application.
+If you open an account in person, a bank or credit union representative will typically review your identification at the branch.
+If you apply online, you may be asked to upload a photo of your government-issued ID or complete additional identity verification steps during the application process.

 Basic Personal Information

-In addition to identification, banks usually require several pieces of personal information when opening a checking account.
+In addition to identification, banks and credit unions usually require several pieces of personal information when opening a checking account.

 This typically includes:

-- Social Security number (SSN) or taxpayer identification number
+- Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN)

-Banks collect this information to confirm your identity and comply with federal banking regulations.
+Financial institutions collect this information to verify your identity and comply with federal banking regulations.

-If you recently moved to Utah and your identification shows a different address, the bank may ask for proof of residence, such as a utility bill, lease agreement, or other official document.
+If you recently moved to Utah and your identification shows a different address, the bank may ask for proof of residence, such as a:

 Opening a Checking Account Without a Social Security Number

-Some banks and credit unions allow customers to open a checking account without a Social Security number.
+Some banks and credit unions allow customers to open a checking account without a Social Security number (SSN).

 In many cases, individuals can open an account using an Individual Taxpayer Identification Number (ITIN) instead.

-Banks may also accept other forms of identification when opening accounts for customers without an SSN, such as:
+Banks may also accept other forms of identification when opening accounts for customers without an SSN, including:

-This situation is common for international students studying in the United States, including those with F-1 or J-1 visas.
+This situation is common for international students, including those studying in the United States on F-1 or J-1 visas.

 Minimum Opening Deposit

-Many checking accounts require a minimum opening deposit when the account is first created.
+Some checking accounts require a minimum opening deposit when the account is first created, while others can be opened with $0.

-Before opening an account, it is also helpful to review any minimum balance requirements or monthly maintenance fees that may apply.
+Before opening an account, it is also important to review any minimum balance requirements, monthly maintenance fees, or other account conditions that may apply.
+Some accounts waive fees if you maintain a certain balance or meet other requirements.

-Our guide to the best checking accounts in Utah reviews several accounts offered by banks and credit unions.
+If you’re comparing options, our guide to the best checking accounts in Utah reviews accounts offered by banks and credit unions throughout the state.

 Opening an Account Online or in Person

-Most banks and credit unions in Utah allow customers to open checking accounts online or at a local branch.
+Most banks and credit unions in Utah allow customers to open a checking account either online or in person at a branch.

 If you want to understand the full process from start to finish, our guide on how to open a bank account in Utah explains the steps most banks and credit unions follow.